Comparing Mohs to Other Surgical Dermatology Options

 Other surgical skin cancer options include traditional surgical excisions, such as surgical, shave or scissor techniques.
 A surgical excision is done on lesions deep within the skin.
 A scissor excision is for raised lesions.
 A shave excision is for lesions on top of the skin (a blade is used to shave off the skin growth).
 Lastly, a scissor type of instrument is used to snip around and under the lesion.

 As soon as a dermatologist determines you have been affected by skin cancer, a treatment plan should be determined immediately.
 Whether Mohs surgery or another surgical option is decided upon, it is important that treatment is started as soon as possible to avoid spreading or further complications associated with skin cancer.
-If you are in Bloomington, Illinois or the surrounding areas, complete this form to work with a dermatologist at the Dermatology & Mohs Surgery Institute.
+If you are in Bloomington, Illinois or the surrounding areas, work with a dermatologist at the Dermatology & Mohs Surgery Institute.